Intervue/Data-structures-algorithms-for-interviews/README.md

 There are various ways to do that:

 - conditional statements (`if, elseif, else`)
+- switch statement
 -

 ## Example

-Program to check whether a given number is even or odd
+Program to check whether a given number is even or odd using if else

 [File here!](/programs/even-odd.c)